PhantomPhixer/Jamfconnect-to-Office-/README.md

 ## To get it all working ##

 Create a policy that runs once after user logon.
-Incluse the script in it.
+Include the script in it.
-This finds the UPN, sets the EA source value then runs an inventory with the email option which updates the users email field and sets the EA to yes.
+This finds the UPN in the Jamf Connect Verify plist, creates the file that the EA picks up then runs an inventory with the email option which updates the users email field and sets the EA to yes.

 This sets the smart group membership and deploys the profiles...

 all done in a few seconds before the user opens Outlook.